wickljas/PES_Board/docs/markdown/ws2.md

 # Workshop 2

-The objective of the second workshop is to get familiar with the PES board's hardware and functionality by incorporating additional sensors and actuators, specifically an ultrasonic distance sensor and a servo motor.
+The objective of the second workshop is to get familiar with the PES boards hardware and functionality by incorporating additional sensors and actuators, specifically an ultrasonic distance sensor and a servo motor.

 Furthermore, participants will be introduced to new tools/programming concepts, including a state machine, which is advantageous for developing reliable and maintanable firmware for the robot.